SamanthaLLee/samanthallee.github.io/src/content/projects/course/index.md

 <details>
   <summary>Maze Neural Network</summary>
-    We built four TensorFlow neural networks in Python to mimic the original agent from project 1 (A* Maze Solver) and the logical inference agent from project 2 (Partial Sensing Maze Solver).
-For each project, we developed, trained, and, tested Keras models with full dense layers and convolutional neural networks. <a href="https://github.com/SamanthaLLee/CS520/tree/main/proj4">View source here.</a>
+    We built four TensorFlow neural networks in Python to mimic the original agent from the A* Maze Solver and the logical inference agent from the Partial Sensing Maze Solver.
+For each agent, we developed, trained, and, tested Keras models with full dense layers and convolutional neural networks. <a href="https://github.com/SamanthaLLee/CS520/tree/main/proj4">View source here.</a>

   </details>